 What is a medical imaging solution?

-And most importantly, a healthcare imaging solution makes sure that the image format is DICOM - to make it easily shareable among different healthcare systems.
+Most importantly, a healthcare imaging solution ensures that the image is in DICOM format - to share it easily among different healthcare systems.

 As you can now easily recognize, DICOM is at the heart of medical imaging solutions.
 So, let’s study it.